Dee Majesty: 2016: three-year-old season

 On 29 May, in front of a crowd of 140,000 at Tokyo, Dee Majesty started 2.5/1 favourite for the Tokyo Yushun with the best-fancied of his seventeen opponents being Satono Diamond, Makahiki and Leontes.
 Ebina repeated his tactics from the Satsuki Sho, coming from well off the pace before moving up on the outside for a late run in the straight, but on this occasion he was never able to get to the lead and finished third, beaten a nose and half a length by Makahiki and Satono Diamond.

 After the summer break, Dee Majesty returned to the track in the Grade 2 St Lite Kinen over 2200 metres at Nakayama on 18 September and started odds-on favourite against eleven opponents headed by the Grade 3 winner Seewind.
 Ridden by Ebina, he won by a neck from Seewind, with Prodigal Son a length and a quarter back in third.
 On 23 October Dee Majesty started second choice in the betting for the Kikuka Sho over 2800 metres at Kyoto Racecourse but despite finishing strongly he came home fourth behind Satono Diamond, Rainbow Line and Air Spinel, beaten two and three quarter lengths by the winner.
 On his final race of the year, the colt was matched against older horses in the Japan Cup on 27 November but made no impact and finished towards the rear of the field in a race won by Kitasan Black.

 In the 2016 edition of the World's Best Racehorse Rankings Dee Majesty was given a rating of 120, making him the 34th best racehorse in the world.

 2017: four-year-old season

 Dee Majesty began his third season in the Nikkei Sho at Nakayama on 25 March and finished sixth of the sixteen runners behind Sciacchetra.
 A month later he started a 35/1 outsider for the spring edition of the Tenno Sho at Kyoto and came home sixth in a race won by Kitasan Black.
 Dee Majesty never raced again and was retired at the end of the season.

+Racing form

+Dee Majesty won four races, finished in second twice and third once out of 11 starts.
+This data is available based on JBIS and Netkeiba.